ThomasLebrun/XamarinBehaviorsToolkit/README.md

 As a primary Windows (XAML) developer, I've always enjoyed using the behaviors to easily add, with just some lines of code, some great features to any controls.
 Since I work with Xamarin, I've always thought  it could be a good idea to get this functionality in the Xamarin projects.

-So welcome to the home of the **Xamarin Behaviors Toolkit**, a custom implementation of the XAML behaviors for the Xamarin (Android / iOS) projects!
+So welcome to the home of the **Behaviors Toolkit for Xamarin**, a custom implementation of the XAML behaviors for the Xamarin (Android / iOS) projects!

 ## Current Release
  Current release (**0.0.1**) is available from Nuget: